Futureproof

 Moat Analysis in Five Minutes: The Moat Index

-• A score across every competitive moat the top VCs look for in AI companies.
+• A score across every competitive moat that matters for your business type.

-• A founder archetype that names the kind of defensibility you're building — so you can lean into it or course-correct.
+• A founder archetype that names the kind of defensibility you're building.

 • A personalized diagnosis for each moat: what's quietly winning and what's quietly costing you.